Philip Effiong: Early life

 Born in Ibiono Ibom in present-day Akwa Ibom State, Nigeria, on 18 November 1925, Philip Effiong joined the Nigerian Armed Forces on 28 July 1945.
-He quickly rose through the ranks until on 11 January 1956 he received the Queen's Commission following his officer cadet training at Eaton Hall in Chester.
 The UK later commissioned him for duty in the Rhine, West Germany.
 He was then transferred to the Nigeria Army Ordnance Corps; then to England for further training after a peace-keeping stint in the Republic of Congo in 1961.
 He was Nigeria's first Director of Ordnance.
-His son is his namesake.

 Biafra

 Efiong became Chief of General Staff of Biafra under Head of State, Odumegwu Ojukwu during the Nigeria-Biafra war.

 The tactics of the Nigerian military during the war included economic blockade and deliberate destruction of agricultural land.
 Even before the war, the area was a net importer of food, depending on income from its oil fields to feed its populace.

 With the blockade cutting off oil revenue and agricultural destruction reducing food production, the result was mass dislocation and starvation of the populace.
 Two to three million people are thought to have died in the conflict, mostly through starvation and illness.

 When Biafra's military resistance collapsed, Ojukwu fled to Côte d'Ivoire.